-As a minimum for local use, a qualified helicopter manager will be dispatched with each Type 3 helicopter during the fire season.
-Individual agency helicopter staffing minimums may be higher/more restrictive and adherence to those minimums shall take precedence over any minimum set by this guide.
+As a minimum for local use, a qualified helicopter manager (or qualified helicopter manager limited/restricted use if resource is restricted or in limited status) will be dispatched with each Type 3 helicopter during the fire season.
+Individual agency helicopter staffing minimums may be higher/more restrictive and adherence to those minimums shall take precedence over any minimum set by this document.
 The ordering unit may be required to furnish a qualified helicopter manager during any optional use period.